UlyssesZh/alda-rb/README.md

-# Alda-rb
+# alda-rb

 A Ruby library for live-coding music with [Alda](https://alda.io/).
-Also provides an Alda DSL in Ruby.
+Also provides an alda DSL in Ruby.

 ## Installation